Eddie Cantor: Radio

 Indicative of his effect on the mass audience, he agreed in November 1934 to introduce a new song by the songwriters J. Fred Coots and Haven Gillespie that other well-known artists had rejected as being "silly" and "childish".
 The song, "Santa Claus Is Comin' to Town", immediately had orders for 100,000 copies of sheet music the next day.
 It sold 400,000 copies by Christmas of that year.

 His NBC radio show Time to Smile was broadcast from 1940 to 1946, followed by his Pabst Blue Ribbon Show from 1946 through 1949.
+The Pabst program ended when the sponsor wanted Cantor to add a weekly television program.
+Cantor refused to take on the additional broadcast.
+The trade publication Billboard reported that Cantor and Pabst "parted friends" after "several months of negotiation."
 He also served as emcee of Take It or Leave It during 1949–1950, and hosted a weekly disc jockey program for Philip Morris during the 1952–1953 season.
 In addition to film and radio, Cantor recorded for Hit of the Week Records, then again for Columbia, for Banner and Decca and various small labels.

 In the early 1960s, he syndicated the short radio segment "Ask Eddie Cantor".

 His heavy political involvement began early in his career, including his participation in the strike to form Actors Equity in 1919, provoking the anger of father figure and producer, Florenz Ziegfeld.
 At the 1939 New York World's Fair, Cantor publicly denounced antisemitic radio personality Father Charles Coughlin and then was dropped by his radio sponsor Camel cigarettes.
 A year and a half later, Cantor was able to return to the air because of help from his friend Jack Benny.